Homeroflavio/Homeroflavio/README.md

 ## 😎​ About Me:
 🚀 Brazilian developer exploring both frontend and backend paths

-🎮 Fan of clean UI, gaming, and great music
+🎮 Fan of clean UI, data, gaming, and great music

 💡 Passionate about tech, creativity, and continuous learning